weynandk/info_threefold/src/token/how_to_buy/tft_interstellar.md

 # Buying Tokens on Interstellar (Available April 29)

 Interstellar.exchange is a decentralized exchange that allows you to buy TFTs.
+**Keep in mind a decentralized exchange has no options to buy in with FIAT, you will always have to transfer digital currencies to your DEX wallet address to start trading.**

 ## Part 1: Create an account on interstellar.exchange